CUMBIAH/cumbiah_landers_mat/README.md

 | `locate_platform.m` | Script that locates one lander and plots several diagnostic plots. |
 | `locate_array.m` | Script that locates several landers from one deployment and plots them together alongside bathymetry. |

-All functions need the library on the MATLAB path (`getlanderdeploymentinfo`, `getlanderdatapaths`, `getlandersuperfolder`), and `locate_array.m` also needs the Mapping Toolbox for the bathymetry.
+ `locate_platform.m`  and `locate_array.m` scripts  need the library on the MATLAB path.
+They use `getlanderdeploymentinfo`, `getlanderdatapaths` and `getlandersuperfolder` to extract the correct PAMGuard database, binary files, drop location etc, to feed into the `locateplatform.m` function (the code that actually does the grid search).
+The Mapping Toolbox for the bathymetry.

 #### How the search works

 `locateplatform` runs three passes: